natecostello/van_two_point_oh/blog/2022-1-23-24v-alternator/24v-alternator.md

 No Upfitter Control Switch

 TODO:
-* Determine Wakespeed config
+* Determine Wakespeed config - Mostly done
-* Pin connector for CAN bus to DB9 for monitoring
+* Pin connector for CAN bus to DB9 for monitoring - Done
-* Resolder jumpers in PiCAN to reflect standard DB9
+* Resolder jumpers in PiCAN to reflect standard DB9 - Done
 * Pin alternator connectors
 * Add engine run relay
-* Add ring connectors to wakespeed harness + and -
+* Add ring connectors to wakespeed harness + and - - Done
-* Fab CE Logic (VHB optos to panel)
+* Fab CE Logic (VHB optos to panel) - Done
-* Wire CE Logic
+* Wire CE Logic - Done

 Turns out the wakespeed connector for stator and field is actually a DT06-2s despite what wakespeed said in email.

+6-4-22
+Installed and wired optos for charge-enable
+Terminated and landed wakespeed pos, ground, and shunt wiring